openstack/openstack-manuals/doc/cli-reference/source/ironic.rst

 ``-n <name>, --name <name>``
   Unique name for the node.

+``--boot-interface <boot-interface>``
+  Boot interface used by the node's driver.
+This is only applicable when the specified --driver is a hardware type.

+``--console-interface <console-interface>``
+  Console interface used by the node's driver.
+This is only applicable when the specified --driver is a hardware type.

+``--deploy-interface <deploy-interface>``
+  Deploy interface used by the node's driver.
+This is only applicable when the specified --driver is a hardware type.

+``--inspect-interface <inspect-interface>``
+  Inspect interface used by the node's driver.
+This is only applicable when the specified --driver is a hardware type.

+``--management-interface <management-interface>``
+  Management interface used by the node's driver.
+This is only applicable when the specified --driver is a hardware type.

 ``--network-interface <network_interface>``
   Network interface used for switching node to cleaning/provisioning networks.

+``--power-interface <power-interface>``
+  Power interface used by the node's driver.
+This is only applicable when the specified --driver is a hardware type.

+``--raid-interface <raid-interface>``
+  RAID interface used by the node's driver.
+This is only applicable when the specified --driver is a hardware type.

+``--vendor-interface <vendor-interface>``
+  Vendor interface used by the node's driver.
+This is only applicable when the specified --driver is a hardware type.

 ``--resource-class <resource_class>``
   Resource class for classifying or grouping nodes.